CureSaba/KorepiLicenseGenerater/README.md

 3. Unzip
 4. Open it on the command line in the same folder as the unzipped zip
 5. Run `python command.py "FileName" -i`

+P.S.
+You can get information to run `python command.py -h` this command